Sales pipeline generation: your best defense against end-of-quarter panic

 1. How do I know if my pipeline health is strong enough?

 Your pipeline is healthy if your opportunity creation rate consistently meets or exceeds the coverage needed for your revenue targets, based on win rates, deal sizes, and sales cycles.
-If you’re not tracking these against a benchmark, you’re guessing.
+If you are not tracking these against a benchmark, you are guessing.

-2. What’s the biggest mistake teams make with sales pipeline generation?
+2. What is the biggest mistake teams make with sales pipeline generation?

-They track it, but don’t act on the insights.
+They track it but do not act on the insights.
 Seeing a slowdown and failing to adjust marketing, outbound, or partner activity quickly enough is the most common cause of missed revenue.

 3. How can I get my GTM team to buy into weekly pipeline tracking?